Jake-Nano/Jake-Bluestamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x2qqPhE9mOY?si=CU2d3d706k3Kq0zh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Since the First Milestone, I was able to get the AI element of the project working.
-In this section, I stru For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+The main changes from the first milestone are:

+  - The wiring
+      - Switching out the mess of individual wires for a single ribbon cable mad the device easier to troubleshoot and made the process easier
+  - The AI system
+      - The setup of the AI system made the object detection possible.
+I did this by installing Tensorflow, and using commands to run the AI system.
+      - I struggled with the setup of the Tensorflow system.
+By following the instructions exactly, I was getting arrows.
+At this point I needed the help of instructors, and to help solve this problem, they had to use their own experience with linux to find solutions that the instructions did not mention.
+After getting Tensorflow set up, it was smooth sailing to the end, where I was able to get the system running.

+The next step in my project will be the audio system, where the system will be able to say what the system detects using the linux audio systems.

 # First Milestone